Actindo-AG/Documentation/RetailSuiteWarehousing/UserInterface/04_PostingTypes.md

     This posting type can be created manually or automatically.
 It represents the stock postings for returned materials.
 This posting type affects the actual stock in the respective storage shelf.

 - **Drop shipment**
     This posting type is created automatically by the system when a dropshipping order is received.
-It has no effect in the stock.
+It has no effect on the stock.

     [comment]: <> (Stimmt das so?
 Mehr Info dazu?)